- All Topics

-Using "metal conditioners" generally is not recommended.
-This is because most of these types of products are derived from a chlorinated compound.
+Many "metal conditioners", but not all, are derived from a chlorinated compound.
 The chlorine in these compounds is very reactive with a metal surface and will immediately corrode it.
 The corrosion byproducts and oxides then become a sacrificial friction barrier.
 This barrier does have a lubricating property, as it is sloughed off to expose fresh material.

 Over time, as this cycle is repeated and the freshly exposed material reacts with the additive suspended in the oil, there can be substantial wear (both chemical and mechanical) to the components.
 The long-term effects of the corrosive chlorine far outweigh any short-term benefit from this sacrificial barrier.